zou-group/CellVoyager/README.md

 2. Set `paper_summary_path` to the absolute path of a `.txt` file containing the LLM or human generated summary of the paper
 3. Set `analysis_name` to what you want your analysis files to be saved under

+From there, all you need to do to run the agent is to execute: `python run.py`

 The current implementation of the model only support OpenAI models.
 As a result, it assumes you have `.env` file that contains
 ```
 OPENAI_API_KEY=sk-xxxxxxxxxxxxx